-The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries in accordance with the accounting policy described in note 1(d):
+The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries in accordance with the accounting policy described in Note 1(d):

-Name of entity Country of incorporation Class of shares Equity holding 2017 % Equity holding 2016 % AtCor Medical Pty Limited Australia Ordinary 100% 100% AtCor Medical Inc. USA Ordinary 100% 100%
+Ec uity holding Name of entity Country of incorporation Class of shares 2017 % 2016 % AtCor Medical Pty Limited Australia Ordinary 100% 100% AtCor Medical Inc. USA Ordinary 100% 100%

-The proportion of ownership interest is equal to the proportion of voting power held.
+\ The proportion of ownership interest is equal to the proportion of voting power held.